deecewan/GenbankTypeProvider/report/src/02_research_progress.md

 # Research Progress

-Initially, the plan for this was to base the work on another type provider built by a QUT student in the past.
+Initially, the plan was to base the work on another type provider built by a QUT student previously.
 The proposal highlighted that the first step was to complete a review into that provider, and decide on its suitability to use as a base.
-Research down that avenue showed that whilst the project was a great source of inspiration, it had focussed on achieving goals in a different manner to what was intended.
+Research down that avenue showed that whilst the project would be a great source of inspiration, it had focussed on achieving goals in a different manner to what was intended for this research.

 To that end, a new type provider was created.
 This facilitated gaining a far deeper understanding of how type providers work that will accelerate development in the future.

-This ensured a stable base and strong knowledge of the infrastructure used to build the provider, as well as greater control of the use cases to be enabled, and has allowed the design to reflect the long-term goal of expanding past just the Genbank data source.
+This ensured a stable base and strong knowledge of the infrastructure used to build the provider, as well as greater control of the use cases to be met, and has allowed the design to reflect the long-term goal of expanding past just the Genbank data source.

 Due to starting from a clean slate, a significant amount of time was spent researching type providers and learning more about the way they interact with